 The medium of cinema is inherently visual.
 Seeing as a film is merely a series of pictures strung together, this makes sense: the base of a movie will always be the moving pictures.
 Everything added on to these pictures merely enhances the experience.
 A musical score, sound effects, and dialogue help to enforce the visual themes represented on the screen.
 That being said, a film can be made that has one, two, or three of these auditory additions.
-A film can also be made that has none of them, and the point will still get across.
-Perhaps this is why early films relied heavily on their visual elements: adding sound proved to be somewhat difficult because it required synchronizing with the pictures on the screen.
+A movie can also be made that has none of them, and the point will still get across.
+Perhaps this is why early films relied heavily on their visual elements: adding sound proved to be somewhat tricky because it required synchronizing with the pictures on the screen.
 This week’s two films examine some examples of cinema that doesn’t rely on dialogue to tell their story.

 The Red Balloon

 Length: 34 minutes / 0.57 hours

 Much like the picture books of our childhood, sometimes words are not needed for a simple story.
 Short films are regularly created in the same way.
 More often than not, animated shorts have no dialogue because their main characters are expressive enough to be able to drive the plot by their actions alone.
 In fact, many of the animated shorts that have won (and been nominated for) the Best Animated Short Oscar have had no dialogue at all.
 Even in feature-length animated films, like Up (2009), there are long segments, often in montage, that can portray a whole lifetime’s worth of plot without resorting to dialogue.
 But what about live-action shorts?
 These too can hold to a minimal amount of dialogue, especially if the plot is simple and the storytelling is well done.
 One of the best examples of this is the French short film, Le Ballon Rouge (1956).